 Even today, accessibility declarations on hospital sites are not systematic, and compliance with 100% is unfortunately the exception rather than the rule.
 See also Monitoring compliance with digital accessibility obligations - Public hospitals sector

-Steps to take to integrate accessibility into digital health projects
+How to integrate accessibility into digital health projects

 The good news is that reconciliation is not only possible, but is already underway for some players.
 Every day, public institutions, start-ups and product teams are demonstrating that digital accessibility and innovation are not opposites in healthcare - they feed off each other.

-Think accessibility from the outset
+Integrate accessibility from the outset

 Accessibility can always be implemented on an existing digital product, but this is often laborious and costly.
 The solution?
 Integrate accessibility from the outset.